Jithin-A-P/Jithin-A-P/README.md

 ### Hi there, I'm Jithin A P 👋

-## I'm a Student as well as a Devloper!!
+## I'm a Student as well as an App Devloper!!

 - 🌱 I’m currently learning Fluter and ML
 - 👯 I’m looking to collaborate with literarly anyone